Is StockX Legit? 11 Facts About Shoes, Authentication, Shipping and Returns

 9. Can I Cancel an Order?

-Unfortunately, StockX does not allow you to cancel an order or bid once it is accepted.
-The platform requests everyone considering bidding or making an offer to consider their circumstances.
+Unfortunately, StockX does not allow buyers to cancel an order or bid once it is accepted.
+Therefore, StockX buyers should be prepared to follow through with all transactions that are started.

 10. What Payment Methods Does StockX Accept?